TheLinuxNinja/creatingCursors/README.md

 48 8 8 x2/default.png
 ```

-1st column: Sizes of the cursor
+1st column: Sizes of the cursor.

 2nd and 3rd columns: For **default** cursor it will be coordinates for the pointy end, for **pointer** (hand with finger) it will be coordinates of the end of the finger, etc.

-4th column: Path to images with corresponding sizes
+4th column: Path to images with corresponding sizes.

 ##### Then you execute these commands for every config: